-England students: If you’re studying in Cambridge/London/Oxford for a Summer or Semester program (a program under 6 months long), then you aren’t required to apply for a Student Visa before you depart, but there are certain documents you must bring with you on the plane and present to the Immigration officer at the airport of your first entry into the UK, in order to be issued a Short Term Study Visa.
+Students going to England: If you’re studying in England for a Summer or Semester program (a program under 6 months long), you aren’t required to apply for a Student Visa before you depart, but there are certain documents you must bring with you on the plane and present to the Immigration officer at the airport of your first entry into the UK, in order to be issued a Short Term Study Visa.
 Holders of a Short Term Study Visa must bring their original visa documents with them EVERY TIME you leave the UK, as you will be asked to present them every time you re-enter the UK.

 If you’re going to study in England for an academic year, or if you are going to study and intern in the UK for any length of time, you must obtain a Tier 4 Student Visa prior to departure.
-If you are considering extending your study course in the UK past 6 months, then you MUST obtain a Tier 4 Student Visa prior to departure because a Short Term Study Visa cannot be extended.
-While the Short Term Study Visa is free and simple to obtain upon arrival in the UK, applying for a Tier 4 Student Visa is more complicated; it must be completed several months prior to departure and carries a fee.
-Please see our Information Library for fees and detailed instructions on how to apply.
+If you are considering extending your study course in the UK past 6 months, you MUST obtain a Tier 4 Student Visa prior to departure because a Short Term Study Visa cannot be extended.
+While the Short Term Study Visa is free and simple to obtain upon arrival in the UK, applying for a Tier 4 Student Visa is more complicated; you must apply for a Tier 4 visa 2 months prior to departure and carries a fee.
+Please see our Pre-departure Information page for fees and detailed instructions on how to apply.

-Ireland students: Students aren’t required to obtain a Student Visa before departure.
+Students going to Ireland: Students aren’t required to obtain a Student Visa before departure.
 U.S. citizens may stay in Ireland for up to 90 days within a 180-day period as a tourist, with no prior visa (this is called entering on a Tourist Visa, indicated by a stamp you’ll receive in your passport upon your first entry to Ireland.
 To get your stamp, you’ll need to carry certain documents with you on the plane.)
 Therefore, students attending Summer programs have a maximum of 90 days to study and travel in Ireland.
-Students attending a semester or academic year program in Ireland will also receive a 90-day stamp in their passport upon first entry to Ireland; then, about 2 weeks after arrival you must apply for a visa extension using certain documents that you must bring with you (cost: 300 euro – subject to change).
+Students attending a semester or academic year program in Ireland will also receive a 90-day stamp in their passport upon first entry to Ireland; then, after arrival you must apply for a visa extension using certain documents that you must bring with you (cost: approx. 300 euro – subject to change).
 On-site staff will assist semester students with the visa extension process.
-Please see our Information Library for fees and detailed instructions on what documents you have to bring with you.
+Please see our Pre-departure Information page for fees and detailed instructions on what documents you have to bring with you.

-Spain, Italy & France students: If your program duration is less than 90 days, then you don’t need to apply for a Student Visa.
-U.S. citizens may stay the Schengen Area for up to 90 days within a 180-day period as a tourist, with no prior visa (this is called entering on a Tourist Visa, indicated by a stamp you’ll receive in your passport upon your first entry to the Schengen Area).
+Students going to Spain, Italy & France: If your program duration is less than 90 days, you don’t need to apply for a Student Visa.
+U.S. citizens may stay the Schengen Area for up to 90 days within a 180-day period as a tourist, with no prior visa.
+This is called entering on a Tourist Visa, indicated by a stamp you’ll receive in your passport upon your first entry to the Schengen Area.
 This visa cannot be extended or renewed.
 Students on a Tourist (Schengen) Visa MUST leave the Schengen Area within 90 days or risk fines and deportation.

-For students going to Spain, Italy, or France for longer than 90 days (e.g. a semester program), you will need to apply for a Student Visa 2-3 months prior to departure at the Spanish/Italian/French Consulate in the U.S. that represents your state’s jurisdiction.
-(Spain & Italy students must apply 2 months prior to departure; France students must begin the process at least 3 months prior to departure.)
+Students going to Spain, Italy, or France for longer than 90 days (e.g. a semester program), you will need to apply for a Student Visa 2-3 months prior to departure at the Spanish/Italian/French Consulate in the U.S. that represents your state’s jurisdiction.
+(Spain & Italy students must apply about 2 months prior to departure; France students must begin the process at least 3 months prior to departure.)
 IMPORTANT: DO NOT PLAN ANY INTERNATIONAL TRAVEL DURING THE 3 MONTHS PRIOR TO THE START OF YOUR PROGRAM BECAUSE YOU MUST LEAVE YOUR PASSPORT AT THE CONSULATE WHILE YOUR VISA IS BEING PROCESSED.
-Please see our Information Library for fees and detailed instructions on how to apply.
+Please see our Pre-departure Information page for fees and detailed instructions on how to apply.

-PLEASE NOTE: The Spanish/Italian/French Consulates will not issue Student Visas to U.S. passport holders if your program duration is less than 90 days (i.e. Universidad de Sevilla fall semester and all ASA Summer programs in Spain) because U.S. passport holders can simply enter as a tourist (see above).
+PLEASE NOTE: The Spanish/Italian/French Consulates will not issue Student Visas to U.S. passport holders if your program duration is less than 90 days because U.S. passport holders can simply enter as a tourist (see above).
 Therefore, students attending a program with a duration of less than 90 days have a maximum of 90 days to study and travel in the Schengen Area/their host country.
-If you overstay your Tourist Visa/Schengen Visa, it is at your own risk, and you risk fines and deportation.
+If you overstay your Tourist (Schengen) Visa, you risk fines and deportation.
 ASA is not responsible for any repercussions resulting from overstaying your visa.

-Argentina students: Visa is issued after arrival (fee required).
+Students going to Argentina: Visa is issued after arrival (fee required).
 U.S. passport holders do not have to apply for anything or bring any particular paperwork with them in order to have their visa issued after arrival.
 However, students who are not U.S. passport holders may need apply for an Entry Permit prior to departure or bring an FBI Background Check in order to have their visa issued after arrival.
-It takes the FBI about 12 weeks (3 months) to process a Background Check, so if you don’t have a U.S. passport and are planning to study abroad in Argentina, please contact ASA for details at 617-327-9388.
+It takes the FBI about 12 weeks (3 months) to process a Background Check, so if you don’t have a U.S. passport and are planning to study abroad in Argentina, please contact ASA for full details at 617-327-9388.

-Peru students: U.S. passport holders may enter as a tourist and will be given a stamp for a 30-, 90-, or 180-day stay, at the discretion of the Immigration Officer.
+Students going to Peru: U.S. passport holders may enter as a tourist and will be given a stamp for a 30-, 90-, or 180-day stay, at the discretion of the Immigration Officer.
 If the duration of your program exceeds your stamp, you will have to apply for a tourist permit extension (fee required).
-For details on how this works, please visit our Information Library.
+For details on how this works, please visit our Pre-Departure Information page.